youyanggu/covid19_projections/about.md

 ## Model comparison

-In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.

-As of April 9, most models (including our own) predict somewhere in the range of 50-70k deaths in the US.
-Nevertheless, the exact trajectory and state-specific projections still differ widely.
-For example, while both the IHME model and our model predicts a total of roughly 60,000 deaths in the US by August, the timelines differ greatly.
-The IHME model projects 52,864 deaths through May 1 and 7,781 deaths from May 1 through August 4, while we project 44,776 deaths through May 1 and 17,449 deaths from May 1 through August 4.

-Below is a comparison of our models in predicting daily US deaths.
+Below is a comparison of our model with the IHME model in predicting daily US deaths.
 To make a fair comparison, we start on April 9, the day when both our model and the IHME model projected ~60k deaths.
 Note that because deaths are [not evenly reported by day](https://twitter.com/NateSilver538/status/1245105892028223490), the projections may be significantly higher than reported on weekends and lower than reported on the weekdays.

 | Date | Actual US deaths | Our projection | IHME projection |
 | --- | --- | --- | --- |